apache/spark/UPDATING.md

 ## Airflow Master

+### DAG level Access Control for new RBAC UI

+Extend and enhance new Airflow RBAC UI to support DAG level ACL.
+Each dag now has two permissions(one for write, one for read) associated('can_dag_edit', 'can_dag_read').
+The admin will create new role, associate the dag permission with the target dag and assign that role to users.
+That user can only access / view the certain dags on the UI that he has permissions on.
+If a new role wants to access all the dags, the admin could associate dag permissions on an artificial view(``all_dags``) with that role.

+We also provide a new cli command(``sync_perm``) to allow admin to auto sync permissions.

 ### Setting UTF-8 as default mime_charset in email utils

 ### Add a configuration variable(default_dag_run_display_number) to control numbers of dag run for display